MARINO Giovanni Battista L’Adone, poemata con gli argomenti del conte Fortunanio Sanvitale et l’allegarie di don Lorenzo Scoto.

 Guigard, I, 309.

-Provenance : The binding was most probably made for Jean-Baptiste Le Goux de La Berchère (1568-1631), first president of the parliament of Dijon.
-It is attributable to the workshop of Le Gascon (see Esmerian, II, Appendix A. I: Le Gascon), decorated with a very nice fan-shaped gilt tool in the decoration.
-The binding itself is perfectly executed.
-The book passed into the library of his son, Pierre, and then of his grandson, Charles Le Goux de La Berchère (1647-1719), successively archbishop of Aix, Albi and then of Narbonne in 1703.
-The latter possessed "one of the most important libraries of the time, embracing all branches of human knowledge, which he bequeathed to the Jesuits; a part of it, however, passed to his successor on the see of Narbonne, Mgr de Bauveau" (OHR, pl.
+Provenance: The binding was most likely made for Jean-Baptiste Le Goux de La Berchère (1568-1631), first president of the Parliament of Dijon.
+It can be attributed to the workshop of Le Gascon (see Esmérian, II, Appendix A. I: Le Gascon), decorated with a very pretty fan-shaped iron in the decoration, which is perfectly executed.
+The work passed into the library of his son, Pierre, then his grandson, Charles Le Goux de La Berchère (1647-1719), who was successively Archbishop of Aix, Albi and then Narbonne in 1703.
+The latter owned ‘one of the most important libraries of the time, covering all branches of human knowledge, which he bequeathed to the Jesuits; however, part of it passed to his successor on the seat of Narbonne, Mgr de Bauveau’ (OHR, pl.
 2334).
 Part of his library is preserved in Toulouse.

 SKU 18586 Category Tag